Table of Contents

 Router Firmware Update

-Keeping a check on router updates makes sure that network compatibility is not compromised.
-It also helps to resolve NAT-related issues.
+Keeping track of router updates ensures that network compatibility is not compromised and helps resolve NAT-related issues.

 Is Disabling NAT Good?

-Talking about the average home network, disabling NAT is generally not recommended.
-It can introduce some security risks to your devices.
+Disabling NAT is generally not recommended for the average home network.
+It can introduce security risks to your devices.
 NAT is a crucial security barrier between your private home network and the public internet.

 If you disable NAT, every device connected to your network will be assigned a unique IP address, exposing them to specific security threats.